 Studio City straddles the Santa Monica Mountains along Laurel Canyon, Coldwater Canyon, and Mulholland Drive—a neighborhood of genuine topographic drama where hillside homes in the 91604 zip code sit hundreds of feet above the valley floor.
 This elevation range creates meaningful temperature differences within the neighborhood itself: valley floor properties near Ventura Boulevard experience full San Fernando Valley heat, while hillside homes are noticeably cooler in summer.
+LC Heating & Air has worked extensively in Studio City for years.

-At LC Heating & Air, we have deep experience in the hillside home installations that require creative equipment placement, non-standard ductwork routing, and coordination with local vegetation management.
+We have deep experience in the hillside home installations that require creative equipment placement, non-standard ductwork routing, and coordination with local vegetation management.
 We serve both the valley floor residential areas and the hillside homes above Mulholland with equal expertise.
-Whether you are building an addition or replacing an aging system, we focus on the technical details that ensure your equipment performs as promised.
+Whether you are replacing an aging system or adding central air to a home that never had it, we focus on the technical details that ensure your system lasts.

 Local HVAC considerations

-Studio City (91604)
+Studio City (91604) and surrounding neighborhoods

 CSLB #1073586